 Two additional providers spring to mind when you think about internet and entertainment bundles – Optus and Telstra.
 With all three telcos, to get an entertainment bundle, you’ll be looking at spending at least $75 a month, but the propositions are slightly different.

-- iiNet and Internode offer their own Fetch packages.
+- Several NBN providers, including Optus, iiNet, Aussie Broadband, iPrimus and Internode offer their own Fetch packages.
 Fetch also has access to entertainment packs from $6.
-You can get entertainment and internet from $0 extra per month.
+You can get entertainment and internet from $0 extra per month, depending on your plan, although setup fees apply.

 - Telstra offers multiple broadband plans, with Telstra TV Box Office available as an additional extra, which will cost you an extra $9 per month for on-demand movies and shows.
 Alternatively, if you’re keen for your Foxtel, you can sign up to ‘Foxtel from Telstra’ for plenty of entertainment.